gramener/gramex/README.rst

 4. **Modular**.
 Nearly every part is a module, usable independently.
 5. **Modular licensing**.
 It can be broken down into smaller parts that can be licensed independently, with customisable trials.
+6. **Web rendering**.
+All views are rendered via HTML/CSS/JS, not Python.

 These are proposed principles, for discussion.